vpsataccentor/vipps-ecom-api/docs/widdershins.html.md

 This operation does not require authentication
 </aside>

-<h1 id="vipps-ecommerce-apis-endpoints-required-by-vipps-from-the-merchant">Endpoints required by Vipps from the merchant</h1>
+<h1 id="vipps-ecommerce-api-endpoints-required-by-vipps-from-the-merchant">Endpoints required by Vipps from the merchant</h1>

 These endpoints must be implemented by the merchant, and are called by Vipps.